 Although the accommodations are close to tempting white-sand beaches, we do NOT permit swimming and other water sports during this expedition for safety reasons.

-Due to the relative remoteness of the site, it can take up to thirty minutes to reach the nearest hospital.
+Due to the relative remoteness of the site, it can take up to one hour to reach the nearest urgent care center.
 Those with severe or chronic conditions that may require immediate medical care (e.g., heart problems, severe allergies that can result in anaphylactic shock, etc.) should carefully consider their participation in this project and discuss with their doctors the implications of the distance of the hospital from the project site.

 Please see the Health Information section for immunization recommendations.
-Most diseases are prevented with basic safety cautions.
+Most diseases are prevented with basic safety measures.
 Please see the CDC (cdc.gov) or WHO (who.int) websites for more information.